jerath/popup_sale_finder/README.md

 * Ability to edit all sales instead of most recent
 * Play with bootstrap
 * Ability to post and view future sales
+* Break up the create sale form into more usable chunks
+* Get user information from browser
+* **Sanitize user input to escape HTML**

 ###To run locally on vagrant
 1. `bundle install`